revbayes/revbayes.github.io/tutorials/sse/bisse-intro.md

 {% section Introduction | introduction %}

-This tutorial describes how to specify character state-dependent branching process models in RevBayes.
+This is a general introduction to character state-dependent branching process models, particularly as they are implemented in RevBayes.
 Frequently referred to as state-dependent speciation and extinction (SSE) models, these models are a birth-death process where the diversification rates are dependent on the state of an evolving character.
 The original model of this type